 Picking your Project

-your car on a budget I should probably tell you a bit about me,
+car on a budget I should probably tell you a bit about me, my background,

 My name is Jeff Darling and I have run this website full time since